 Considerations for Certifying Under the EU-U.S. Data Protection Framework (DPF)

 There has been a wave of data privacy legislation passed over the last decade, with various laws being passed in the European Union and across the states in the United States.
-In their latest effort, EU regulators are deciding whether the newly announced Trans-Atlantic Data Privacy Framework (DPF) will provide EU individuals’ personal data adequate protection when the personal data is stored in the United States.
+In their latest effort, EU regulators have found that the Trans-Atlantic Data Privacy Framework (DPF) will provide EU individuals’ personal data adequate protection when the personal data is stored in the United States.
 Data flows between the United States and Europe enable the $7.1 trillion U.S.-EU economic relationship and influence global economic growth.
 This decision impacts not only the large technology companies in the U.S. but all U.S. companies that trade within the EU.
-The European Commission is expected to release its adequacy decision in Spring 2023.

-If successful, the DPF would replace the now-defunct EU-U.S. Privacy Shield Framework (Privacy Shield Framework), simplifying the EU-U.S. data flows.
+The DPF replaces the now-defunct EU-U.S. Privacy Shield Framework (Privacy Shield Framework), simplifying the EU-U.S. data flows.
 However, whether or not to certify under the DPF is a decision that most businesses will have to make in the coming months.
-This article will provide an overview of changes to transatlantic personal data transfer mechanisms and break down the potential advantages and disadvantages of signing up for the DPF to assist business leaders when deciding whether their company should consider self-certifying under the DPF if it is deemed adequate by the EU regulators.
+This article will provide an overview of changes to transatlantic personal data transfer mechanisms and break down the potential advantages and disadvantages of signing up for the DPF to assist business leaders when deciding whether their company should consider self-certifying under the DPF that has now been deemed adequate by the EU regulators.

 Overview of Changes to Transatlantic Personal Data Transfer Mechanisms